TuuZzee/fe-monorepo/packages/websites/template/readme.md

-# Web template
+# Web template - micro-frontend standalone

-Web template service example, can be used as a website project kickstart.
+Web template service example, can be used as for a standalone service kickstart (ex: Admin Portal etc...).